awfulgoodness/awfulgoodness/README.md

 - 👋 Hi, I’m @awfulgoodness
 - 👀 I’m interested in front end web development.
-- 🌱 I’m currently learning with FreeCodeCamp and CS50.
+- 🌱 I’m currently learning with freeCodeCamp and CS50.

 <!---
 awfulgoodness/awfulgoodness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.